Lamer87/Space_Engineers_DLC_unlocker/README.md

   - 1 - Download any of the archives and extract it to your desktop.
   - 2 - Now open your **"Bin64"** game folder, example:
     `C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\Bin64\`
-  - 3 - Make a backup of the legit file `steam_api64.dll` in another folder (if somethings goes wrong)
+  - 3 - Make a backup of the legit `steam_api64.dll` in another folder (if somethings goes wrong)
   - 4 - Rename the legit Bin64\ `steam_api64.dll` to `steam_api64_o.dll` (adding an underscore and letter "o")
   - 5 - Copy `cream_api.ini` from the extracted archive to `Bin64` folder
   - 6 -